dcycle/webhook_receiver/README.md

 Other security methods
 -----

-We do not recommend relying only on the security token in the URL, but that the only security technique this module offers.
+We do not recommend relying only on the security token in the URL, but that is the only security technique this module offers.

 Concretely, you would register your webhook URL to a third-party application, and your webhook URL would contain your security token.
 This means that anyone with access to the list of webhook endpoints on the third party could have access to your webhook URL and send malicious requests.